 HOW TO TREAT FOR TURPENTINE BEETLES

 You can also use a good HOSE END SPRAYER.
-Using our sprayer, you’ll want to add 2.5 oz of Bifen and then fill it with water up to the 5 gallon line.
+Using our sprayer, you’ll want to add 2.5 oz of Maxxthor and then fill it with water up to the 5 gallon line.
 Next, hook it to your garden hose and spray the mixture over infested trees and trees you want to protect from getting infested.

-Use .1 oz of Adonis per inch of tree width and soil drench inside the drip line of any tree you want to protect.
-So for a tree 10 inches wide, you’d add 1 oz of Adonis to 3-5 gallons and then “pour” the mixture from a 5 gallon bucket into small holes you make on the ground around the tree trunk.
+Use .1 oz of Prothor per inch of tree width and soil drench inside the drip line of any tree you want to protect.
+So for a tree 10 inches wide, you’d add 1 oz of Prothor to 3-5 gallons and then “pour” the mixture from a 5 gallon bucket into small holes you make on the ground around the tree trunk.
 Holes need only be large enough to hold the mixture when poured out and can be made with a pick axe or piece of rebar.
-Adonis will last a long time and only needs to be applied once a year.
+Prothor will last a long time and only needs to be applied once a year.

 Use a good EARTH AUGER to drill holes in the ground around the tree, just inside the drip line and a good 2 feet out from the trunk base.